quadrismegistus/lltk/README.md

 You can also run these commands in the terminal:

 ```
-llp install my_corpus                 # this is equivalent to python above
+lltk install my_corpus                 # this is equivalent to python above
-llp install my_corpus -parallel 4     # but can access parallel processing with MPI/Slingshot
+lltk install my_corpus -parallel 4     # but can access parallel processing with MPI/Slingshot
-llp install my_corpus dtm             # run a specific step
+lltk install my_corpus dtm             # run a specific step
 ```

 Generating this kind of data allows for easier access to things like: